 Protect garden bulbs, plants, and seeds.
 Newly seeded areas and seedlings can be covered with a temporary wire cage or netting made from 1-inch mesh chicken wire.
 Where bulbs are being dug up, chicken wire can be laid down, securely staked at the edges, and lightly mulched to cover the wire for appearance sake.
 Commercial taste repellents that prevent squirrels from eating plant material are available from nurseries and hardware stores.

 Protect tree bark from being stripped or eaten.
-Tree squirrels strip the bark off redwood, redcedar, and certain other trees to line their nests.
+Tree squirrels strip the bark off redwood, red cedar, and certain other trees to line their nests.
 They seek the tender cambium layer of other trees for food.
-Protect individual trees by installing a barrier as presented in Figure 5, or by loosely wrapping vulnerable areas with 1-inch chicken wire.
+Protect individual trees by installing a barrier (Fig. 7, 8), or by loosely wrapping vulnerable areas with 1-inch chicken wire.